yoakiyama/MSA_Pairformer/README.md

       os.makedirs(hhsuite_path, exist_ok=True)
       url = "https://github.com/soedinglab/hh-suite/releases/download/v3.3.0/hhsuite-3.3.0-SSE2-Linux.tar.gz"
       os.system(f"curl -fsSL {url} | tar xz -C {hhsuite_path}/")
+  os.environ['PATH'] += f":{hhsuite_path}/bin:{hhsuite_path}/scripts"
 ```

 ## MSA Pairformer <a name="MSA-Pairformer"></a>

 [MSA Pairformer](https://www.biorxiv.org/content/10.1101/2025.08.02.668173v1) extracts evolutionary signals most relevant to a query sequence from a set of aligned homologous sequences.
-Using only 111M parameters, it can easily run on consumer-grade hardware (e.g. NVIDIA RTX 4090) and achieve state-of-the-art performance.
 In this repository, we provide training code and Google Colab notebooks to reproduce the results in the pre-print.
 We are excited to deliver this tool to the research community and to see all of its applications to real-world biological challenges.

 ### Getting started with MSA Pairformer <a name="getting-started"></a>
 The model's weights can be downloaded from Huggingface under [HuggingFace/yakiyama/MSA-Pairformer](https://huggingface.co/yakiyama/MSA-Pairformer/).